 One of the major drawbacks of having remote contributors is that it is not possible to get everyone in one room and start off with a project.
 So one of the first things that suffer when working with remote contributors is communication.
 While technology has made it very easy to connect, too often remote contributors are reduced to a faceless online persona on Skype or Slack.
 And it is very important that the human touch is preserved in order to maintain good communication.
 Let us study the case of Sunita Reddy, Vice President of Product at UXPin.

 Sunita works with over half the team in Poland and the rest in California.
-Not only does she deal with two locations, but she has to tackle different time zones, culture, and even language skills.
+Not only does she deal with two locations, but she has to tackle different time zones, cultures, and even language skills.
 It cannot be an easy task at any rate.
 But looking at UX Pin’s success, there must be something that they’re doing right.
 Sunita noticed during her first visit to Poland, how her communications were all polite and reserved.
-She wanted to be able to have water cooler conversations with the remote team members over Slack in order to maintain the sense of familiarity.
+She wanted to be able to have water cooler conversations with the remote team members over Slack in order to maintain a sense of familiarity.
 She took a lot of first steps and broke the barriers in order to start that trend.
 But it took a lot of time and effort for that to happen.
 This resulted in the teams having regular conversations online and breaking down the technology barrier over time.

 A big part of successful remote working lies in the work culture.
 Remote contributors will only be at their best if they feel valued and trusted.
 The CEO of Basecamp, Jason Fried, acknowledges this: